Linear Dependent Type Theory for Quantum Programming Languages: Conclusion and future work

-We note that Proto-Quipper is a circuit description language, and as such it is designed to run on classical hardware, not directly on quantum hardware.
-The operation of quantum measurement is supported only insofar as it can be viewed as a gate in a circuit.
-The related operation of taking the outcome of a measurement (i.e., a state) and using it to direct the control flow of the programming language (i.e., using it as a parameter) is what we call \textit{dynamic lifting} \cite{green2013quipper}.
-The dependently typed version of Proto-Quipper described in this paper does not incorporate dynamic lifting.
-We plan to give a categorical semantics of dynamic lifting in forthcoming work.
-Another question that we left open is how to combine our notion of linear dependent types with recursion.
+Let us close the paper by describing several lines of ongoing and future research.
+One direction of further investigation is how to expand Proto-Quipper-D with additional features, such as dynamic lifting or recursion.
+Note that the version of Proto-Quipper-D described in this paper supports the operation of quantum measurement only insofar as it can be viewed as a gate in a circuit.
+The related operation of taking the outcome of a measurement (i.e., a state) and using it to direct the control flow of the programming language (i.e., using it as a parameter) is what we call \emph{dynamic lifting} \cite{green2013quipper}.
+While the present paper does not consider dynamic lifting, we gave a categorical semantics of dynamic lifting (without dependent types) in more recent work.
+See \cite{fu2022types,fu2022model} and references therein.
+How to integrate dependent types with dynamic lifting is an open question that should be investigated next.
+Another open question is how to combine our notion of linear dependent types with recursion.

+Also of interest is the relationship between this paper's fibrational semantics and other styles of semantics of type theory.
+In the case without linearity, it is well-known that fibrations and indexed categories are essentially equivalent.
+It is therefore a natural question to ask whether there is a notion of linear indexed categories corresponding to our state-parameter fibrations.
+Another question relates to the categorical properties of our semantics.
+In this paper, we only proved the soundness of our interpretation.
+One may ask about completeness, and in particular, whether the type theory's syntactic category forms a state-parameter fibration (or a slight modification thereof), completing an analogue to the picture delineated by Seely \cite{seely1984locally}.